bobheadxi/bobheadxi.github.io/about.md

 Hey!
 I am a mathematics student studying at the University of British Columbia with [a passion for tech and building cool things](https://bobheadxi.dev/open-source/).
+The online handle `bobheadxi` (The `xi` part stands for `11`) is one I've had for too long to abandon, so I use it for most things nowadays.

 My professional experience includes internships at [Riot Games](/riot-games) and the [Michael Smith Genome Sciences Center](/bcgsc) as well as part-time, remote